neogeographica/chaintool/docs/overview.rst

 Overview
 ========

-The :doc:`introduction<index>` to these docs described the class of chaintool usecases in broad terms, but it didn't get into many specifics.
+The :doc:`introduction<index>` to these docs described chaintool usecases in broad terms, but it didn't go into specifics.
 This overview will get more concrete about the common chaintool concepts, terminology, and actions.
 For clarity, we'll use very simple (and sometimes contrived) examples... but don't worry, a :doc:`more interesting example<example>` is queued up next.

 Commands and Sequences
 ----------------------